Assuring quality vaccines and immunisation products for countries that procure their own products with Gavi funds

-This policy outlines how countries opting for self-procurement should only use Gavi funds to purchase vaccines and related injection safety supplies (auto-disable syringes, syringe and needle disposal boxes) that meet international expectations of assured quality.
+Countries opting for self-procurement should only use Gavi funds to purchase vaccines and related injection safety devices (auto-disable syringes and disposal boxes) that meet international quality standards.

-- The equivalent cash grant from Gavi to be used for self-procurement, in lieu of supplies.
+- Gavi-supported countries can request the equivalent financial support from Gavi to be used for self-procurement.

 Self-procurement of vaccines

 Countries that prefer to self-procure vaccines using Gavi support must assure that international expectations of assured quality are met.
-This can be done by either:
+Self-procured vaccines must either:

-- Selecting vaccines from the list of WHO pre-qualified products; or,
+- be selected from the list of WHO pre-qualified products; or,

-- Ensuring that the vaccines purchased comply with WHO’s definition of quality vaccines (as described in WHO’s Technical Report Series), for which there are no unresolved quality problems reported to WHO, and for which compliance is assured by fully functional National Regulatory Authorities (NRAs), as assessed by WHO in countries both where the vaccines are manufactured and where they are purchased.
+- comply with WHO’s definition of quality vaccines (as described in WHO’s Technical Report Series), where there are no unresolved quality problems reported to WHO.
+Compliance must be assured by fully functional National Regulatory Authorities (NRAs), as assessed by WHO, in both the country of manufacture and the country of purchase.

-- Procure boxes that appear on the relevant WHO list of prequalified products; or,
+- procure devices that appear on the relevant WHO list of prequalified products; or,

-Gavi strongly encourages countries self-procuring co-financed products (i.e. with national funds) to ensure they are of WHO-defined assured quality, such as those on the WHO list of pre-qualified products or as otherwise described above and that the programmatic suitability of the product has been considered.
+Vaccines self-procured by countries as part of their co-financing obligation are beyond the scope of this policy.
+However, Gavi strongly encourages countries self-procuring co-financed vaccines and injection safety devices to ensure they are of WHO-defined assured quality, such as those on the WHO list of pre-qualified products or as otherwise described above and that the programmatic suitability of the product has been considered.

 For additional information on quality assurance for self-procuring countries, click here.